 For some strange reason, the human eye likes odd numbers better than even, and it really likes 3's.
 Succulents are so bold and sculptural that it often works just fine to have only one plant in a pot.
 That way, the shape of the succulent is showcased.
 Three different plants in a pot look balanced yet dynamic.
 But two plants in a pot can look awkward, as if they are competing with each other.
 Similarly, three different colors in a pot look better than two different colors.
 Always, odd numbers seem to work better, five is better than four, and so on.

 Pack Them In

-Succulents are easy to trim and repot, and don’t grow super fast, so don’t be afraid to fill your pot up with plants—that way it will look good from the start.
+Succulents are easy to trim and repot and do not grow super fast, so do not be afraid to fill your pot up with plants.
+That way, it will look good from the start.
 Later you can pull or cut back plants if it starts to look crowded.
-All those cuttings can be used to make new plants!
+All those cuttings can be used to make new plants.

 Keep It in the Family

-Succulents have such specific water and soil needs that it is easiest to plant succulents with other succulents, rather than making arrangements with succulents mixed with other types of plants.
+Succulents have specific water and soil needs, that it is easiest to plant succulents with other succulents rather than to make arrangements with succulents mixed with different plants.

 Freshen Up Your Pots

-Succulents grow, so eventually you might find your cute arranged pot isn’t so cute anymore, but instead sprawling and leggy and tired looking.
-This is easy to fix!
-Using propagation techniques, you can trim and repot your succulent in just a few minutes, and probably have enough extra material to make new pot.
+Succulents grow, so eventually, you might find your cute arranged pot is not so cute anymore, but instead sprawling and leggy and tired looking.
+This is easy to fix.
+Using propagation techniques, you can trim and repot your succulents in just a few minutes and probably have enough extra material to make a new pot.